 - Financial hardship

 - Poor health, as certified by a physician

 - Other acceptable reasons, as determined by the University

 Forbearances may be granted for up to one year at a time, not to exceed three years' total forbearance.

-Download an Economic Hardship Deferment or Forbearance form (PDF).
+Download an Economic Hardship Deferment Request form (PDF).